1871fotc/fotc/docs/about/publications.md

     If you would like your family's story to be considered for inclusion in the next edition of *Extraordinary Stories of Ordinary People*, please complete the [Biographical Details Form](http://www.fotc.org.au/subset/Toowong_Cemetery_Biographical_Details.pdf).

-## Toowong Cemetery resource manual: a guide for exploring the cemetery
+## Toowong Cemetery Resource Manual: a guide for exploring the cemetery

 Recommended for teachers of school groups visiting the cemetery.
 Available at [Brisbane City Council Libraries](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/eLibCat/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:71596/one) or for [purchase](mailto://inquiries@fotc.org.au) for $25.
 Invoices can be made to your school.